Index > Interface > Menu Process | Previous | Next |

 - Free flight or Terrestrial: Optimizes the pair matching for Free-flight paths or Terrestrial images (for example, taking images around a house or a statue).

-- Custom (for advanced users): Specific pair matching parameters useful in specific projects.
+- Custom (for advanced users): Specific pair-matching parameters useful in specific projects.
 Suggested if one of the above options does not provide the desired results.
-It contains the different pair matching parameters:
+It contains the different pair-matching parameters:

 - Use Capture Time: Matches images considering the time on which they were taken.

-- Number of Neighboring Images: It allows the user to set how many images (before and after in time) are used for the pair matching.
+- Number of Neighboring Images: It allows the user to set how many images (before and after in time) are used for pair matching.

 - Use Triangulation of Image Geolocation: Only available if the images have geolocation.
 It is only useful for aerial flights.
 The position of the images is triangulated.
 Each image is matched with images with which it is connected by a triangle.